 Drive By Wire (DBW)

-• TAC module:
+• TAC modules:

 Automotive electronic control module with connectors